shinyagroove/LoL-Esports-ML/README.md

 ### Missingness assessment

-The following data frame shows the missingness of each our columns.
+The following dataframe shows the number of missing value for each column

 |                          |   missingness |
 |:-------------------------|--------------:|